txemaotero/gaddlemaps/README.md

 algorithm.
 Moreover a command line interface and a jupyter notebook is provided for an easy and visual way of performing the transformation.

-Besides a port of the algorithm to c++ with an interface with python using [cython](https://cython.org).
+This module also provides a port of the algorithm to c++ with an interface with python using [cython](https://cython.org).
 This port allows for a boosted performance, specially for large molecules such as proteins, but the results are the same than as the reference implementation.
 This port can be installed alongside